rejunity/test-z80-open-silicon/README.md

-# Test FOSS Z80 replica on Tiny Tapeout 07
+# Test FOSSi Z80 replica on Tiny Tapeout 07

 This is a testing code for [FOSS Z80 silicon](https://github.com/rejunity/z80-open-silicon) on [Tiny Tapeout 07](https://tinytapeout.com/runs/tt07).
 Tests are written in MicroPython and will run from the RP2040 microcontroller situated on the Tiny Tapeout base board.